Gloriaufedo/Data-Analytics-Business-Intelligence-Portfolio/README.md

 # 📊 Data Analytics & Business Intelligence Portfolio

-Hi, I’m **Gloria Austin** — a **Data Analyst** passionate about transforming messy business data into clear, actionable insights that support smarter decisions.
+Hi, I’m **Gloria Austin**, a **Data Analyst** passionate about transforming messy business data into clear, actionable insights that support smarter decisions.

 This portfolio showcases end-to-end analytics projects across **SQL, Excel, Power BI, and Python**, focused on solving real business problems in **sales, marketing, profitability, and workforce analytics**.

-I build dashboards and analyses that go beyond visuals — I focus on uncovering trends, identifying performance gaps, and translating data into business recommendations.
+I build dashboards and analyses that go beyond visuals by focusing on uncovering trends, identifying performance gaps, and translating data into business recommendations.

 ---